 This is such a hard question to answer; so many factors go into the cost of a roofing system.

 Is there access to the roof?
-If the roofing company can put a dumpster right up to the roof line and drop the trash off into the container it will save you money.
+If the roofing company in Phoenix can put a dumpster right up to the roof line and drop the trash off into the container it will save you money.
 If there is no place to put a dumpster then the roofing company has to pay the workers extra to offload the debris onto the ground and then pick up and upload it into the trash container following OSHA’S safety guidelines.

 How steep is your roof?
 The pitch factor (how steep) of your roof will also play a factor in cost.
 Most roofs in Phoenix have between a 4:12-6:12 pitch anything more will increase the cost.
 Steeper pitches require more safety protocols and slow down production.
 Workers get paid higher wages to install on top of steep roofs because of the added danger and the slower rate the product is installed.
 Also steep roof pitches don’t allow for the material to be loaded onto the roof, the workers must hand load the material as they go which also cost more.